-A third-perosn shooter with RPG elements, Warframe shares a lot of similiraties with more popular shooters like Destiny.
+A third-person shooter with RPG elements, Warframe shares a lot of similarities with more popular shooters like Destiny.
 But, unlike Destiny, which was actually released after it, the gameplay experience of Warframe is less streamlined and more open-world.
 The game doesn’t require you to follow a straight line, or so to speak, although it does have its own story.

 Even though Warframe is a multiplayer title, this free-to-play shooter is just as enjoyable to play as a solo gamer as you’re free to grind as you please without relying on others.

-Published by Square Enix with People Can Flay at the helm, Outriders is a next-gen third-person shooter that feels a lot more like a sci-fi but a more grounded version of Borderlands 3, complete with different classes to choose from (four) and a whole lot of looting as well as customizable and doable weapons.
+Published by Square Enix with People Can Flay at the helm, Outriders is a next-gen third-person shooter that feels a lot more like a more grounded sci-fi version of Borderlands 3, complete with different classes to choose from (four) and a whole lot of looting as well as customizable and doable weapons.

 No Man’s Sky: The Next Generation